 If you decide to play around with some reharmonized versions of this track, definitely share them in the comments.
 I’d love to take a listen!

-In case you’re new to Soundfly, all of our Mainstage courses come with six weeks of 1-on-1 professional mentorship, guidance, and feedback on your work.
+In case you’re new to Soundfly, all of our mentored online courses come with six weeks of 1-on-1 professional support and feedback on your work.
 It’s like having a personal trainer, but for music!
-Whether you’re interested to dive deep into a topic covered by one of our courses, like Unlocking the Emotional Power of Chords, The Creative Power of Advanced Harmony, or perhaps even Beat Making in Ableton Live, or just to work with a Mentor directly to achieve a specific goal, we can help you get there.
+Whether you’re interested to dive deep into a topic covered by one of our courses, like Songwriting for Producers, Unlocking the Emotional Power of Chords, The Creative Power of Advanced Harmony, or just to work with a Mentor directly to achieve a specific goal, we can help you get there.